-The digital outputs can drive either TTL or 5-V CMOS inputs when DRVDD = 5 V. To reduce capacitive loading, each digital output of the THS1060 should drive only one digital input.
+The digital outputs are in 2s complement format and can drive either TTL, 3-V CMOS, or 5-V CMOS logic.
+The digital output high voltage level is equal to DRV{DD}.
+Table 1 shows the value of the digital output bits for full scale analog input voltage, midrange analog input voltage, and negative full scale input voltage.
+To reduce capacitive loading, each digital output of the THS1050 should drive only one digital input.
 The CMOS output drivers are capable of handling up to a 15 pF load.
-For better SNR performance, use 3.3 V for DRVDD.
-Resistors of 200- $\Omega$ in series with the digital output can be used for optimizing SNR performance.
+For better SNR performance, use 3.3 V for DRV{DD}.
+Resistors of 200 Ω in series with the digital output can be used for optimizing SNR performance.